 Register to attend CONNECT

-Tuesday April 27th, 1 – 2.30 pm, for those working anywhere else in Aotearoa/NZ with Margy-Jean Malcolm as facilitator.
+Tuesday June 22nd, 1 – 2.30 pm, for those working anywhere in Aotearoa/NZ with Margy-Jean Malcolm as facilitator.

 These groups will continue at the same time of day/week of each month: the Auckland/Northland group will meet on the first Thursday of every month.
 The rest of Aotearoa group will meet every fourth Tuesday of the month.